kestra-io/docs/content/blogs/2024-10-25-code-in-any-language.md

 While Python is a great tool for many problems, it’s not always the best choice for your business logic.
 For example, some use cases work best using a compiled language like C or Rust for performance advantages, whereas others benefit from the flexibility and ease of using an interpreted language like Python.

-Another scenario might be that your team is familiar with a specific stack, like Ruby, which is why you want to use that for your business logic as operating faster is more important than code performance.
+Another scenario might be that your team is familiar with a specific stack, like Ruby, which is why you want to use that for your business logic, as operating faster is more important than performance.
 Kestra makes this easy by allowing you to use any programming language interchangeably.

 Inside Kestra, we have a number of dedicated plugins to allow you to use your favorite programming languages in a few lines of YAML.
 For each of these plugins, there’s the option to write your code directly inside of the task called `Script` tasks, or to run a command to run a dedicated file called `Commands` Tasks.

 This flexibility means you can keep shorter snippets inside of your YAML without having to introduce multiple files, but for larger more complex projects, you can write them locally in your IDE, push them to Git, and then sync them directly into your Kestra instance for your workflow to execute.
+Also, this works for languages without dedicated plugins too with a few extra lines of YAML.

-Let's have a look at a few different ways that you can write code inside of Kestra, regardless of the language choice:
+Let's explore each of these options to help figure out what's right for you:
 1. [Inline with a dedicated plugin](#write-code-directly-inside-your-workflow-with-a-dedicated-plugin)
 2. [In a separate file with a dedicated plugin](#write-code-in-a-separate-file-with-a-dedicated-plugin)
 3. [In a separate file with a Shell task](#write-code-in-a-separate-file-with-the-shell-task)